 Youth Centered Care (also known as youth-friendly care) is a framework that blends high health care standards with characteristics that young people demand.
 These resources guide health care providers and systems to do the “right thing” (evidence-based care) in the “right way” (care designed for young people).
 SAHRC provides learning opportunities for state public health professionals to weave this framework into programs and partnerships.

-Youth-Centered Care Elements & Examples Compilation
+Youth-Centered Care: Elements and Examples

-It Starts With Them: Ensuring Youth Centered Care and Family Inclusion (23 mins, February 2021).
-This video presentation from the Association of Maternal and Child Health Programs explores the range of definitions of youth-centered care and common pitfalls in adolescent health systems related to healthcare delivery and programming.
-With an entertaining and important discussion on the different between dryer sheets and velcro, this presentation also discusses the importance (and influence) of parental/caregiver involvement in ensuring youth-centered care.
+"It Starts With Them: Ensuring Youth Centered Care and Family Inclusion," (February 2021).
+This 23-minute video AMCHP presentation defines youth-centered care and common pitfalls in adolescent health systems' delivery and programming.
+With an entertaining and important discussion on the different between dryer sheets and velcro, it also centers the need for parental/caregiver involvement in ensuring youth-centered care.

 [Video] [Slide Deck]